The District no longer performs annual mowing of the native grass (except along the edge of sidewalks).

 After seeding and germination have occurred, bare spots are expected in the native grass.
 Native grass takes approximately 3-7 years to fill in.
 This process occurs by avoiding mowing the native grass until after it has dropped its seed into the bare spots.

-Do not cut native grasses before they go to seed.
 Native grasses germinate and develop when the soil is cooler, in the spring and fall.
 To “go to seed” these grasses must grow seed heads and spread.
 Often this is weather dependent, but usually this process occurs through April, May and early June, and again in late September, October and into November.
-This means no mowing during the spring and fall when this process occurs.
-Generally, native areas are moved once or twice during the season, between June and October.
-Occasionally, a smaller area will be mowed to perform seeding or other treatment.
-Our landscape professionals determine when specific areas should be mowed.
-Long term, the native grass will be mowed as infrequently as once per year.

-Spray for weeds before mowing.
-Like mowing, there is also a proper time to weed, based on stage of development.
+Weed Spray Application.
 Newer, or less full, native areas should never have pre-emergent (preventative herbicide applications to keep weeds that have not yet become visible from proliferating) applications performed.
 These treatments can kill native grasses, preventing growth and germination.
-Instead applications of post-emergent (controlling weeds that have already surfaced) weed control, 2-3 weeks before mowing, are best.
+Instead applications of post-emergent (controlling weeds that have already surfaced) weed control are best.

 For newly seeded areas, and those that are still developing, less weed control is required.
 Unfortunately, this means that undesirable weeds will be present, and will have to be accepted while the native grass develops.
 Spot spraying of native weeds can be performed at this time, which targets weeds, and reduces the risk to desirable native.
 As native areas develop and improve, additional post-emergent applications can be performed.
-Generally this means two applications per year, again, performed in conjunction with mowing.
+Generally this means two applications per year.
+The District has added a third weed spray application during 2022.

 Older, full, established native can be treated with well-timed pre-emergent applications in the late spring, and can be coupled with a post emergent application in the mid to late summer.